- Categories:

 With so much on offer in Tamborine National Park, one walk is just not enough!
 In the Palm Grove section—named for its distinctive piccabeen palms—you’ll find the shady Palm Gove circuit, where you can delve into lush and diverse rainforest.
 Gaze up at emergent strangler figs, admire distinctively-buttressed yellow carabeens and spot colourful fungi on the forest floor.
 Pause in peaceful groves of piccabeen palms and look for their ‘snorkels’—exposed aerial roots that allow them to breathe in these waterlogged soils!

 Feeling up to a longer walk?
 Add on Jenyns circuit that leads out into drier eucalyptus forest and discover a grove of ancient cycads.
-This extends your hike to 4.8km, 1.5hrs return, leaving you ample time for exploring more of Tamborine Mountain’s inducements of the ‘foodie’ kind!
+Return with ample time for exploring more of Tamborine Mountain’s inducements of the ‘foodie’ kind!

 Tullawallal Circuit